2 Choices – drive it or store it

 11a.
 Use lock deicer once before the winter to "oil" the lock.

-12. Rain-X the windows to help the ice and snow not stick.
+12. Rain-X the windows frequently to help the ice and snow not stick.

 13. Check that you had all the tire changing equipment and replace the wheel lock bolts with normal bolts.